The most effective lead generation programs integrate SEO, content and psychology.

 That’s what makes lead generation so powerful.
 And profitable.

-Free estimate.
+- Free estimate.
 These work when your prospect’s need is urgent or simple.
 Examples are repairs to roofs, plumbing or carpentry.
 The free estimate gives you a chance to make a great impression.
-Your personal manner and the content of your estimate are big influences on customers’ choices of providers.

-Free consultation.
+- Free consultation.
 This works well for service professionals and consultants.
-If you normally bill a hundred dollars or more per hour, then a free consultation provides great value.
 It can be 15 minutes or 30 minutes.
 Shoppers value the ability to see if there’s chemistry between you.

-Special report.
+- Special report.
 A special report provides unique, insider information that your future customers won’t find anywhere else.
-One special report I wrote created 186 corporate executive leads its first two weeks.
-Here it is.
+These can create hundreds of leads in days.

 You can email these gifts to shoppers as soon as they sign up for them.
 This is commonly done through an autoresponder.